dealancer/validate/README.md

 * Pointer types:
   * e.g, `*string`, `*int`

-## Validation tags
+## Validators

-This package supports following tags:
+This package supports following validators:

 * `min`, `max`: works with numbers, strings, maps, and slices
 * `is_empty`: works with strings, maps, and slices